Real estate diagnosis: state of risk

 The risk status needs to be updated if the information it contains is no longer accurate on the date of signature of the promise to sell or the deed of sale or the preliminary contract.

-Any advertisement for the sale of a property (irrespective of the medium of distribution) which is to be the subject of a risk statement shall include the following statement: ‘information on the risks to which that property is exposed is available on the Georisk site ”.
+Any advertisement for the sale of a property (regardless of the medium of distribution) that requires a risk statement shall include the following statement: ‘Information on the risks to which that property is exposed is available on the Georisk site ”.

 Répondez aux questions successives et les réponses s’afficheront automatiquement